Alex Paul loza

 Photo by Delve Studio

-In 2019, Alex was selected from a nationwide search to create a historic bronze monument of U.S. Representative and "Father of the 14th Amendment," Thaddeus Stevens, in Gettysburg, PA.
-This made him the first Latino artist to add a sculpture to the city's collection of over 1,300 monuments, which is considered one of the world's greatest collections of outdoor sculptures.
+Loza's talent and dedication have been recognized by many prestigious organizations.
+In 2019, the Thaddeus Stevens Society selected Loza from a nationwide search to create a historic bronze monument of U.S. Representative and "Father of the 14th Amendment," Thaddeus Stevens, in Gettysburg, PA.
+This was a significant achievement, as it made him the first Latino artist to contribute a sculpture to the city's collection of over 1,300 monuments, which is considered one of the world's greatest collections of outdoor sculptures.

-In 2022, Alex was commissioned by McKee Foods (McKee Foods Parks, Trails and Greenways), the makers of Little Debbie Snack Cakes, to create the first-ever life-size bronze sculpture of "Little Debbie," America's Sweetheart, for the upcoming Little Debbie Park that is been constructed in Collegedale, TN.
-He was also commissioned by Card-Monroe Corp (CMC), the world's leading manufacturer of tufting machines for the synthetic grass market, to sculpt two life-size busts of its founders, Charles Monroe and Lewis Card, Jr.
+More recently, Alex Paul has been commissioned by McKee Foods to create the first-ever life-size bronze sculpture of "Little Debbie," America's Sweetheart, for the upcoming Little Debbie Park in Collegedale, TN.
+He has also been commissioned by Card-Monroe Corp to sculpt two life-size busts of its founders, Charles Monroe and Lewis Card, Jr. These projects demonstrate the diversity and versatility of Loza's artistic abilities, and his ability to create meaningful and impactful works of art that connect with people from all walks of life.

 "Alex's gifts have elevated the quality of our local art scene in innumerable ways.
 His passion for education, community outreach, and working within our city's many unique neighborhoods has earned him a reputation as one of Chattanooga's most well-respected arts leaders" - Mayor Andy Berke, City of Chattanooga